-- (vi) off-shore alternates should not be used when it is possible to carry enough fuel to have an onshore alternate.
-Such circumstances should be exceptional and should not include payload enhancement in adverse weather conditions. - (2) The operator of a Macao registered aircraft shall not permit any person to be a member of the crew thereof during any flight for the purpose of commercial air transport (except a flight for the sole purpose of training persons to perform duties in aircraft) unless such person has had the training, experience, practice and periodical tests specified in Part B of the Ninth Schedule in respect of the duties which he/she is to perform and unless the operator is satisfied that such person is competent to perform his/her duties, and in particular to use the equipment provided in the aircraft for that purpose.
+- (2) The operator of a Macao registered aircraft shall not permit any person to be a member of the crew thereof during any flight for the purpose of commercial air transport (except a flight for the sole purpose of training persons to perform duties in aircraft) unless such person has had the training, experience, practice and periodical tests specified in Part B of the Ninth Schedule in respect of the duties which he/she is to perform and unless the operator is satisfied that such person is competent to perform his/her duties, and in particular to use the equipment provided in the aircraft for that purpose.
 The operator shall maintain, preserve, produce and furnish information respecting records relating to the foregoing matters in accordance with paragraph 2 (1) of Part B of the Ninth Schedule. - (3) The operator of a Macao registered aircraft shall not permit any member of the flight crew thereof, during any flight for the purpose of the commercial air transport of passengers or cargo to simulate emergency or abnormal situations which will adversely affect the flight characteristics of the aircraft. - (4) The operator of a Macao registered aircraft for the purpose of the commercial air transport of passengers shall adopt a security programme, compatible with any aerodrome security programme, to ensure that all the following elements will be taken into account: - (a) Security of the flight crew compartment - (i) In all aeroplanes which are equipped with a flight crew compartment door, this door shall be capable of being locked, and means shall be provided by which cabin crew can discreetly notify the flight crew in the event of suspicious activity or security breaches in the cabin. - (ii) All aeroplanes of a maximum total weight in excess of 45500 kg or authorized to carry more than 60 passengers shall be equipped with an approved flight crew compartment door that is designed to resist penetration by small arms fire and grenade shrapnel, and to resist forcible intrusions by unauthorized persons.
-This door shall be capable of being locked and unlocked from either pilot's station. - (iii) In all aeroplanes which are equipped with a flight crew compartment door in accordance with (4)(a)(ii): - (A) This door shall be closed and locked from the time all external doors are closed following embarkation until any such door is opened for disembarkation, except when necessary to permit access and egress by authorized persons; and
+This door shall be capable of being locked and unlocked from either pilot's station.

-- (B) means shall be provided for monitoring from either pilot's station the entire door area outside the flight crew compartment to identify persons requesting entry and to detect suspicious behaviour or potential threat. - (iv) The installation mentioned in (4)(a)(ii) and (4)(a)(iii)(B) above shall be approved by the State of Design of the aeroplane. - (b) Aeroplane search procedure checklist.
+- (iii) In all aeroplanes which are equipped with a flight crew compartment door in accordance with (4)(a)(ii): - (A) this door shall be closed and locked from the time all external doors are closed following embarkation until any such door is opened for disembarkation, except when necessary to permit access and egress by authorized persons; and - (B) means shall be provided for monitoring from either pilot's station the entire door area outside the flight crew compartment to identify persons requesting entry and to detect suspicious behaviour or potential threat. - (iv) The installation mentioned in (4)(a)(ii) and (4)(a)(iii)(B) above shall be approved by the State of Design of the aeroplane. - (b) Aeroplane search procedure checklist.